 The Cap forms an immense stone rampart and is the highest maritime cliff in Europe.
 The summit is a 394 m sheer cliff with stunning views towards Cassis and the south coast of France.

-7. Martigues – the Venice of Provence
+7. Martigues – Venice of Provence

 The locality comprises three neighbourhoods and several villages.
 It crosses the Channel of Caronte, which links the Etang de Berre and the Mediterranean.